 Our Statement of Faith does not exhaust the extent of our beliefs.
 Scripture itself is the inspired and infallible Word of God that speaks with final authority concerning truth, morality, and the proper conduct of mankind, representing the sole and final source of all that we believe.
-For purposes of the Church's faith, doctrine, practice, policy, and discipline, the elders shall be the final interpretive authority with respect to the application of our doctrinal beliefs.
+For purposes of the Church's faith, doctrine, practice, policy, and discipline, the Elders shall be the final interpretive authority with respect to the application of our doctrinal beliefs.
 5. Church Government.
-As set forth more fully in the Church By-laws, the Church shall be Christ-ruled, elder-led, and congregationally accountable, with its governance vested in the members and administered by the elder team, the deacon team, and the pastoral staff.
+As set forth more fully in the Church By-laws, the Church shall be Christ-ruled, elder-led, and congregationally accountable, with its governance vested in the members and administered by the Elder Team, the Deacon Team, and the pastoral staff.

 6. Affiliation.
 This Church is now affiliated with the organization known as the Raleigh Baptist Association, which Association, it is understood, is in fellowship with and participates in the program of the Baptist State Convention of North Carolina.
 As long as the above-mentioned organizations remain organizations which have as their purpose the promotion and support of missions, education, and benevolence and are of the character and in keeping with the spirit of the Constitution, By-Laws, and the Articles of Faith of this Church, we agree to cooperate with and participate in these organizations through our duly elected messengers and our support of the causes which these organizations represent.
-This Church may withdraw from affiliation with the Raleigh Baptist Association in order to join another Baptist Association of like faith and order by a two-thirds vote of the members present at a Church business meeting after notice, provided the proposed withdrawal has been approved by a two-thirds majority of the elders.
-The Church may withdraw from affiliation with the Baptist State Convention of North Carolina and/or the Southern Baptist Convention by a vote of two-thirds of the members present at a Church business meeting after notice, provided the proposed withdrawal has first been approved by a two-thirds majority of the elders.
+This Church may withdraw from affiliation with the Raleigh Baptist Association in order to join another Baptist Association of like faith and order by a two-thirds vote of the members present at a Church business meeting after notice, provided the proposed withdrawal has been unanimously approved by the Elders.
+The Church may withdraw from affiliation with the Baptist State Convention of North Carolina and/or the Southern Baptist Convention by a vote of two-thirds of the members present at a Church business meeting after notice, provided the proposed withdrawal has first been unanimously approved by the Elders.